Former Bigg Boss Contestant Rahul Mahajan’s Ex-Wife Dimpy Reacts To His Third Wedding!

 The Actress Comments On Rahul’s Statement

 In his interview, Rahul had said that his previous two marriages happened in a hurry!
-For this statement, Dimpy told the entertainment portal, "Well, so did I. Plus, too young.
+Replying to this statement, Dimpy told the entertainment portal, "Well, so did I. Plus, too young.
 And to be fair, we had known each other for only three months before that.
 But Shweta and he were childhood friends, was that in a hurry too." - (sic)

 Was Rahul The Biggest Mistake Of Her Life?

-When asked whether she would say Rahul was the biggest mistake of her life, till date, she said, "No. That's unfair.
+When asked whether she would say Rahul was the biggest mistake of her life, she said, "No. That's unfair.
 Let me put it this way, it taught me many important lessons about life and relationships and I won't have it any other way."

 Most Read - Bigg Boss 12 SHOCKING EVICTION: Srishty Rode Eliminated; Naagin 3 Actors, Harshad & Kamya Enter!